mpfdavis/outputcache/README.md

 ## Why?

-Simple middleware, in pure Node - inject and it will cache the output and headers of your response.
+Simple middleware - inject and it will cache the output and headers of each response.
 This makes it easy to create a highly scalable Redis cache for your API or simply boost the throughput of your node application if using a heavier render engine such as React.

 Outputcache will honour the status, max-age, no-store, no-cache, private and stale-while-revalidate headers from your original response for ttl by default.
-This makes it seamless and your origin able to dynamically dictate the ttl of each response using http rules.
-It is also [highly configurable](#api), enabling you to fine-tune how and what you cache.
+This enables your services to dynamically dictate the ttl of each response using http rules.
+It is also highly configurable - [see API](#api).

 - Fast - returns original response directly from cache and uses optimised version of LRU cache by default (Maps)
 - Simple - honours all original headers, status codes and requires few code changes